schinsue/hangman/README.md

 Time spent in total: About 6 hours.

-PS: Tests are included, If this was a bigger project I would've separated logic in the update function of the GameController.
+PS: Tests are included.
 Also I would've put the wordlist in the database, but since that wasn't the requirement this solution will suffice.